CITE: Evaluating Threats

 To delete a team type, follow these steps:

-3. Select the team type to be deleted and click on the Trash Can Icon next to the team type.
+- Select the team type to delete and click the Trash Can next to the team type.

 Users

-The following image shows the Users Administration Page.
-Here, administrators can add and delete users.
-Additionally, administrators will be able to assign the necessary permissions to each user.
+The following image shows the Users Administration page.
+Here, administrators can add and delete users, and assign the necessary permissions to each user.

 The available permissions are:

-• Content Developer: Will be provided the permission to manage other CITE admin pages except the Users Admin page and their permissions.
+- Content Developer: Receives permission to manage other CITE admin pages except the Users Admin page and their permissions.

-• Can Submit: The user is allowed to submit a score for the different moves on an exercise.
+- Can Submit: This permission lets the user submit a score for the different moves during an exercise.

-• Can Modify: The user is allowed to modify a score for previous moves on an exercise.
+- Can Modify: This permission lets the user modify a score for previous moves during an exercise.

-• Can Increment Move: The user is given the permission to increment the current move during an exercise.
+- Can Increment Move: Grant this permission to allow the user to increment the current move during an exercise.

 Add a User

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a User.
+Assuming that the exercise administrator granted the user the appropriate permissions, follow these steps to add a User:

 Data Format Table

-To save these settings, click Save and select the desired permissions to be assigned by clicking on the checkboxes next to the user.
+To save these settings, click Save and select the desired permissions to assign by checking the boxes next to the user.

 Delete a User